-On appeal, petitioner argues that she was entitled to an additional improvement period, based upon the fact that she completed the terms of her initial improvement period and expressed a willingness to do more, that she participated in visitation with the children, that her delay in treatment was due to surgery and medical issues early in the case, and that poverty exacerbated her situation due to changing housing and transportation issues.
-A review of the record reveals that petitioner failed to comply with the terms of her post-adjudicatory improvement period due to her failure to address her substance abuse issues and comply with in-home services.
-We hold that the circuit court had an adequate basis for finding that there was no reasonable likelihood that the conditions of neglect or abuse could be substantially corrected in the near future and that termination was necessary for the welfare of the children.
-Pursuant to West Virginia Code § 49-6-5(a)(6), circuit courts are directed to terminate parental rights upon such findings.
+On appeal, petitioner argues that he was entitled to a dispositional improvement period, based upon the fact that he took part in an initial improvement period and that poverty exacerbated his situation due to changing housing and transportation issues.
+A review of the record reveals that petitioner failed to comply with the terms of his post-adjudicatory improvement period due to his failure to address the issues that led to the filing of the petition and comply with in-home services.
+We hold that the circuit court had an adequate basis for finding that there was no reasonable likelihood that the conditions of neglect or abuse could be substantially corrected in the near future and that termination was necessary for the welfare of